OvertureMaps/workshop/README.md

 ## 4. Visualizing Overture Data with Fused.io

-Fused is an analytical platform with powerful capabilities to read and visualize geoparquet right in your browser.
+Fused is a analytical platform with powerful capabilities to read and visualize geoparquet right in your browser.
 The Fused workbench allows you to run any number of public _[User Defined Functions](https://docs.fused.io/core-concepts/write/) (UDFs)_.

 Fused ingests and repartitions Overture data while adding specific metadata optimization.
 The resulting files are hosted on source.coop: